 5.5.1 The Chair may determine that an item of business that has not been open to prior public inspection, should be considered at the meeting as a matter of urgency.
-Any urgent items shall comply with Transparency Rules, Forward Plan and Key Decisions (see Chapter 6: Decision Making).
+Any urgent items shall comply with the Transparency Rules, the Forward Plan and Key Decisions (see Chapter 6: Decision Making).